vaimalaviya1233/Linkora/docs/ServerConnectionSetup.md

 - Navigate to **Settings -> Data**.
 - **Step 1 (Image 1)**: Click on `Connect to a Linkora Server`.
 - **Step 2 (Image 2, 3, 4)**: Provide the required values and click `Test Server Availability`.
-- **Step 3 (Image 5)**: If the server is reachable, you'll see a confirmation screen.
+- **Step 3 (Image 5)**: If the server is reachable, you'll see a few more options to configure how the app should interact with the server.
 Click on `Use This Connection`, and Linkora will handle everything else.
 - **Step 4 (Image 6)**:
     - A new option appears to initiate a manual sync in case Linkora couldn't connect to the server on app launch.
     - By clicking `Manage Connected Server`, you can view the sync type, edit the connection, or delete it, which will remove the link between the app and server.